kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 The industrial control model has to support different types of traffic profiles for a substantial number of field devices.
 Configuration of each app-flow using
-{{!RFC9016}} could become a tedious scaling problem as the number of industrial-controller-to-field-device pairs grows or keeps changing.
+{{!RFC9016}} could become a tedious scaling problem as the number of industrial-controller-to-field-device pairs grow or keep changing.

 The current provisioning model poses issues such as: